software-tools-books/js4ds/_en/promises.md

 - "Mark functions that can be waited on with `async`."
 ---

--   Callbacks quickly become complicated because of:
+Callbacks quickly become complicated because of:

-    -   Nesting: a delayed calculation that needs the result of a delayed calculation that needs...
+- Nesting: a delayed calculation may need the result of a delayed calculation that needs...
 - Error handling: who notices and takes care of errors?
-    -   This is often a problem in real life too
+  (This is often a problem in real life too.)

+For example,
--   Example: turn a bunch of CSV files into HTML pages
+suppose we want to turn a set of CSV files into HTML pages.
-    -   Inputs: the name of a directory that contains one or more CSV files and the name of an output directory
+The inputs to our function are the name of a directory that contains one or more CSV files and the name of an output directory;
-    -   Result: output directory is replaced by one that has one HTML page per CSV file *and* an index page
+the desired results are that the output directory created if it doesn't already exist, that one HTML file is created for each CSV file, that any HTML files in the directory that *don't* correspond to CSV files are removed, and that an index page is created with links to all the pages.

--   Can do this with synchronous operations, but that's not the JavaScript Way [tm]
+We can do this with synchronous operations, but that's not the JavaScript way
-    -   By which we mean, doing it that way doesn't introduce you to tools we're going to need later
+(by which we mean that doing it that way won't introduce you to tools we're going to need later).
--   Try doing it with callbacks
+We can also try doing it with callbacks, but:

-    -   Can't create the output directory until the existing one has been emptied
+- we can't create the output directory until the existing one has been emptied;
-    -   Can't generate the HTML pages until the output directory has been re-created
+- can't generate the HTML pages until the output directory has been re-created; and
-    -   Can't generate the index page until the CSV files have been processed
+- we can't generate the index page until the CSV files have been processed.

--   Instead of callbacks, use [promises](#g:promise)
--   And then use `async` and `await` to make things even easier
+Instead of a tangled nest of callbacks, it's better to use [promises](#g:promise), and then to use `async` and `await` to make things even easier.
--   Three mechanisms because people learn as they go along, but the simple high-level ideas often don't make sense unless you understand how they work
+JavaScript offers three mechanisms because its developers have invented better ways to do things as the language has evolved, but the simple high-level ideas often don't make sense unless you understand how they work.
-    -   This is also often a problem in real life
+(This too is often a problem in real life.)

 ## The Execution Queue {#s:promises-queue}

--   FIXME: explain execution queue <https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/>
+In order for any of what follows to make sense, it's vital to understand JavaScript's [event loop](#g:event-loop), a full explanation of which can be found [here][event-loop].
--   Most functions execute in order
+Most functions execute in order:

 ```js
 [1000, 1500, 500].forEach(t => {
   console.log(t)
 })
 ```
-{: title=promises/not-callbacks-alone.js}
+{: title="src/promises/not-callbacks-alone.js"}
 ```text
 1000
 1500
 500
 ```

--   A handful of built-in functions delay execution
+However,
+a handful of built-in functions delay execution: instead of running right away, they add a callback to a list that the JavaScript interpreter uses to keep track of things that want to be run.
+When one task finishes,
+the interpreter takes the next one from this queue and runs it.

+FIXME: diagram

-    -   `setTimeout` is probably the most widely used
+`setTimeout` is one of the most widely used functions of this kind.
+Here it is in operation:

 ```js
 [1000, 1500, 500].forEach(t => {